ch-stark/blog1506/submariner/README.md

 	red-cluster-pool-gcp-1-x5mmj     red-cluster-pool-gcp-1-x5mmj-backend-worker     backend-worker   red-cluster-pool-gcp-1-x5mmj     3
 	red-cluster-pool-gcp-1-x5mmj     red-cluster-pool-gcp-1-x5mmj-worker             worker           red-cluster-pool-gcp-1-x5mmj     3

-The next step is to setup layer-3 network connectivity between the clusters across the cloud providers so that technologies such as PostgreSQL and PgPool that leverage both TCP and UDP protocols can communicate seamlessly across the network.
-To do so requires that we "flatten" the network between them so that pods and services in one cluster have line-of-sight access to pods and services in all of the other clusters (provided that the pods and services are hosted in the same namespace which effectively establishes a trust boundary).
+The next step is to setup layer-3 network connectivity between the clusters across the cloud providers so that technologies such as PostgreSQL and PgPool that leverage both TCP and UDP protocols can communicate seamlessly without requiring NAT.
+To do so requires that we "flatten" the network between clusters so that pods and services in one cluster have line-of-sight access to pods and services in all of the other clusters (provided that the pods and services are hosted in the same namespace which effectively establishes a trust boundary).
 Submariner is the tool from the RHACM toolbox that can be used to establish a secure tunnel overlay between the clusters and cloud providers to enable this kind of hybrid network connectivity.

-***
+Assuming that the preprequisites as documented [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html/add-ons/add-ons-overview#preparing-selected-hosts-to-deploy-submariner) have been met then the next step is to enable the Submariner add-on in RHACM and configure the broker and gateway nodes for each cluster which in turn will establish VXLAN tunnels for passing IPsec traffic.
+An example of doing this for clusters hosted on AWS using Policy templates is as follows.

+	apiVersion: addon.open-cluster-management.io/v1alpha1
+	kind: ManagedClusterAddOn
+	metadata:
+	  name: submariner
+	  namespace: '{{ (lookup "hive.openshift.io/v1" "ClusterClaim" "red-cluster-pool" "red-cluster-1").spec.namespace }}'
+	spec:
+	  installNamespace: submariner-operator
+	---
+	apiVersion: submariner.io/v1alpha1
+	kind: Broker
+	metadata:
+	  name: submariner-broker
+	  namespace: red-cluster-set-broker
+	spec:
+	  globalnetEnabled: false
+	---
+	apiVersion: submarineraddon.open-cluster-management.io/v1alpha1
+	kind: SubmarinerConfig
+	metadata:
+	  name: submariner
+	  namespace: '{{ (lookup "hive.openshift.io/v1" "ClusterClaim" "red-cluster-pool" "red-cluster-1").spec.namespace }}'
+	spec:
+	  gatewayConfig:
+	    gateways: 2
+	    aws:
+	      instanceType: c5d.large
+	  IPSecNATTPort: 4500
+	  NATTEnable: true
+	  cableDriver: libreswan
+	  credentialsSecret:
+	    name: '{{ (lookup "hive.openshift.io/v1" "ClusterClaim" "red-cluster-pool" "red-cluster-1").spec.namespace }}-aws-creds'

+## Deploying PostgreSQL

-So far all of the steps above were performed by the SRE team who administer the hub and cluster fleet.
-The next set of steps are performed by the DBA.
+So far all of the steps shown are intended to be performed by the SRE team who administer the cluster fleet.
+The next set of steps are intended to be performed by the DBA.

 ***

 At this juncture we should have three clusters operational each with 3 control plane nodes and 3 worker nodes assuming default settings were used for the install config.
 Because these clusters will be running both application (frontend) and database (backend) workloads it is good practice to segregate these types of workloads.
 To do so we will use the MachinePool API to construct an additional set of worker nodes with appropriate labels and taints so that only Postgresql components are allowed.
 For brevity only the MachinePool configuraiton for GCP is shown (rinse and repeat for the other cloud providers and substitute instance types accordingly).